srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 The following htop screenshot shows the resource utilisation when running the software on the Pi 4B /4GB RAM with x2 UEs attached to the USRP B210 cell.
 The srsRAN software has been running here for more than 18 hours without any problems.
 Only half of the RAM is used, and the CPU cores are sitting at around 25%.
 There is a chance, therefore, that this software configuration will work with the Pi 4B /2GB RAM version, and maybe also on other recent Arm based dev boards.
-If you can get a working cell going with alternative hardware, let the srsRAN-users mailing list know!
+If you can get a working cell going with alternative hardware, let the srsran-users mailing list know!

 .. image:: .imgs/htop.png